Cian O’Callaghan is Deputy Leader of the Social Democrats and a TD for Dublin Bay North.

-As the Deputy Leader of the Social Democrats and our spokesperson on Housing, my top priority is to tackle the housing and homelessness crisis.
-Since my election to the Dáil, I have consistently held the Government to account over their failure to deal with record levels of rents, record levels of homelessness, and the record numbers of people in their twenties and thirties still living in their childhood bedrooms.
+As housing spokesperson, Cian’s top priority was tackling the housing and homelessness crisis.
+He has consistently held the Government to account over their failure to deal with record levels of rents, record levels of homelessness, and record house prices which are locking a whole generation out of homeownership.

 (01) 618 3057